Shivangi-Shree/shivangi-shree.github.io/docs/team.markdown

          style="width: 180px; height: 180px; object-fit: cover; border-radius: 50%; flex-shrink: 0;">

     <div class="profile-text" style="text-align: justify;">
-        <strong>Dr. Swetamber P. Das</strong> has been serving as an Assistant Professor at SRM University - AP since July 2024.
-        He is a dynamical systems theorist with a recent focus on non-equilibrium physics.
-        He obtained his PhD under the guidance of Prof. Neelima M. Gupte at the Indian Institute of Technology Madras in March 2018.
-        He was a Visiting Scientist at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany, from Oct.
-2017 to Jan.
-2020.
-Following this, he held the position of Research Assistant Professor at the University of Massachusetts Boston, USA, from Sep.
-2020 to May 2024.
+        <strong>Dr. Shivangi Shree</strong> has been an Assistant Professor at IIT Patna since June 2024.
+Her research focuses on the optical spectroscopy of hybrid systems.
+She earned her Ph.D. under the supervision of Prof. Bernhard Urbaszek at the Institut National des Sciences Appliquées de Toulouse (INSA Toulouse) in March 2020.
+Following her doctoral studies, she worked as a Postdoctoral Scholar at the University of Washington in Seattle, USA, and later as a Postdoctoral Fellow at Harvard University in Boston, USA.
     </div>
 </div>